 Unfortunately, our scientific institutions were created by only a narrow sliver of society and in a time when racism and sexism were acceptable.
 Even worse, genetics and many fields of biology can trace their roots back to eugenics.
 This historical context has narrowly (and incorrectly!) defined expectations of what a good scientist looks like, talks like, and acts like.
 Given this, it is difficult for an individual to be completely blind with respect to race and sex; human brains are biased towards accepting something they have seen before.
 As a consequence, people are unconsciously more likely to hire, promote, trust, and overlook a flaw in those from groups historically represented in science.
-In addition, those in power (who are disproportionately white men) are more likely to favor a student that reminds them of themselves or someone else they admire.
+In addition, those in power are more likely to favor a student that reminds them of themselves or someone else they admire.
 It takes active work to avoid our unconscious biases and break the positive-feedback cycles that keep our scientific institutions favoring the groups that started them.
-We are commited to doing this work.
+We are committed to doing this work.

 In this lab, we acknowledge the role of inclusion– not just the absence of harm — for creating a space where all can thrive as scientists.
 It took all of my courage to join a PhD lab that had 0 women and 10 men in it (the ratio would change over time, but I didn’t know that then), out of a fear of not having anyone to relate to.
 This courage and focus must pale in comparison to that needed for an individual from a less traditionally represented minority in science, who sees such minimal representation levels across labs.
 A playing field in which those from some groups, but not all groups, need social courage to choose a particular path in science is not a level playing field.